marklogic/flux/CONTRIBUTING.md

 a password of "postgres".
 For logging into Postgres itself, use "postgres" as the username and password.
 You can then register a server that connects to the "postgres" server.

-## Publishing the 2.2-SNAPSHOT Spark connector

-This project will likely depend on a snapshot of our Spark connector until its 1.0 release.
-To set this up, complete the following steps:

-1. Clone [our Spark connector](https://github.com/marklogic/marklogic-spark-connector) if you have not already.
-2. From that repository's project directory, change to the `develop` branch.
-3. Run `./gradlew publishToMavenLocal`.

-You will now be able to import this repository's project into Intellij and run the tests.

 ## Building the distribution locally

 If you would like to test our the Flux distribution - as either a tar or zip - perform the following steps: